robert-carroll/canvaslms-global-custom-navigation/README.md

 Robert
 ```

 > !
-This is a beta thing, do not use this in production – review _Considerations_
+This is a test thing, do not use this in production – review _Considerations_

 ## Features
   - No jQuery
-  - Right To Left language support
+  - All Languages including _Left To Right_ and _Right To Left_
   - Global and Responsive (mobile) navigation icon creation
   - 3 svg options for icon: instructure icons, external svg, inline svg
   - Tray for both Global and Responsive navigation